kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

 ## Objectives

+By the end of this talk, developers should be able to:

--   Use Mongoose to access and manipulate a MongoDB database from a JavaScript program.
+- Access and manipulate a MongoDb database from a javascript program by using Mongoose
--   Use JavaScript Promises to combine Mongoose operations.
+- Combine multiple Mongoose operations by using Javascript Promises
--   Set up validations in Mongoose to validate data for storage in MongoDB.
+- Validate data for storage in MongoDb by setting up Mongoose validations

 ## Preparation